Quantum channels and memory effects: Capacities of Quantum Channels

 \subsubsection{Long-term memory channels}

-An example of memory channels for the which the bounds~(\ref{cbounds}) and (\ref{qbounds}) are not tight, is provided by the long-term quantum memory channels of the form (\ref{longmemory}) -- see Sec.~\ref{sec:long}.
-In that context it is worth noticing that once the set $\{\Phi_i\}_i$ contains a finite number of elements, the determination of capacities of averaged channel is equivalent to the determination of capacities of the associated compound channel (see Sec.\ \ref{sec:compound}), since for finite sums one can always bound the error probability of the individual (memoryless) branches by the error probability of the averaged channel and vice-versa.
-Then, under the circumstance of $\{\Phi_i\}_{i=1}^{N<+\infty}$, it has been shown that the one-shot classical capacity is given by the expression
+An example of memory channels for which the bounds~(\ref{cbounds}) and (\ref{qbounds}) are not tight, is provided by the long-term quantum memory channels of the form (\ref{longmemory}) -- see Sec.~\ref{sec:long}.
+In that context it is worth noticing that if the set $\{\Phi_i\}_i$ contains a finite number of elements, the determination of capacities of averaged channel is equivalent to the determination of capacities of the associated compound channel (see Sec.\ \ref{sec:compound}), since for finite sums one can always bound the error probability of the individual (memoryless) branches by the error probability of the averaged channel and vice-versa.
+Then, under the circumstance of $\{\Phi_i\}_{i=1}^{N<+\infty}$, it has been shown that the product-state classical capacity is given by the expression

 where the supremum is taken over all finite ensembles ${\cal E}$ of input states~\cite{DD07}.
 This result has been derived by employing a quantum version of Feinstein's Fundamental Lemma \cite{Feinstein, Khinchin} and a generalization of Helstrom's theorem \cite{helstrom}.
-The basic idea is to allow Alice and Bob to use the first channels uses of the communication line to determine which, among the various possible channels $\Phi_i$ happens to be assigned to statistical process $p_i>0$ which defines the communication line via Eq.~(\ref{longmemory}), and then to use proper HSW encoding to optimize the communication rate.
+The basic idea is to allow Alice and Bob to use the first channels uses to determine which, among the various possible channels $\Phi_i$, happens to be assigned by the statistical process that defines the communication line via Eq.~(\ref{longmemory}).
+After that, Alice and Bob can use a proper HSW encoding to optimize the communication rate.
 Accordingly it is clear that the maximum rate for which reliable transmission can be guaranteed is the {\it lowest} one among those allowed by the $\Phi_i$.
 Indeed by operating the channel to the highest rate allowed by the collection of maps $\{ \Phi_i\}$ will introduce errors with finite probability.

-The one-shot capacity can be generalized to give the classical capacity of the channel in the usual manner, that is, by considering inputs which are product states over uses of blocks of $n$ channels, but which may be entangled across different uses within the same block.
+The product-state capacity can be generalized to give the classical capacity of the channel in the usual manner, that is, by considering inputs that are product states over uses of blocks of $n$ channels, but may be entangled across different uses within the same block.
 This yields the value

-which, in general, is explicitly smaller than the bound (\ref{cbounds}).
+which, in general, is smaller than the bound (\ref{cbounds}).
 Similarly, the entanglement-assisted classical capacity has been proven to be expressed as \cite{DSD08}

 where $I(\rho ; \Phi_i)$ is the quantum mutual information (\ref{q-mutual}).
 Finally, \onlinecite{BBN09} provided the expression for the quantum capacity